-Corn and Herb Risotto Cakes with Shrimp Curry
+Corn & Herb Risotto Cakes with Shrimp Curry

 This towering combo of creamy, crispy risotto cakes and spicy Malaysian-style curry hits all the key flavor notes you’d want in a dish.
 Asiago helps hold the cakes together.
 Though the dish takes some time to prepare, the parts can all be made ahead and assembled just before serving.